 Severe acute respiratory syndrome is a viral infection that causes flu-like symptoms.

 SARS is suspected only if people who may have been exposed to an infected person have a fever plus a cough or difficulty breathing.
-If a doctor suspects SARS, a chest x-ray is usually taken.
-The doctor may take a swab of secretions from the person's nose and throat to try to identify the virus.
-A sample of sputum may also be examined.

 Prevention and Treatment

 If doctors think a person may have SARS, the person is isolated in a room with a ventilation system that limits the spread of microorganisms in the air.
 In the first and only outbreak of SARS, such isolation kept the virus from being transmitted and eventually eliminated it.

 People with mild symptoms need no specific treatment.
 Those with moderate difficulty breathing may need to be given oxygen.
 Those with severe difficulty breathing may need mechanical ventilation to aid breathing.

 Last full review/revision December 2014 by Craig R. Pringle, BSc, PhD